Assessing the difference between integrated quantiles and integrated cumulative distribution functions: Introduction

-Except for the inevitable requirement that $F$ should have a finite first moment, that is, $F\in \mathcal{F}_1$, no other assumption is needed for the above equations to hold, and this is the crux of the matter that has inspired our current considerations.
+with an illuminating proof of the first equation given in Lemma~\ref{lemma-1}.
+Hence, except for the inevitable requirement that $F$ has a finite first moment, that is, $F\in \mathcal{F}_1$, no other assumption is required for equation~\eqref{eq-0} to hold, and this has inspired our current considerations, developed in full generality in next Section~\ref{maths} and illustrated throughout the rest of this paper with examples spanning areas well beyond statistical inference.